Abhisheks2253/Euro_currency_exchange/README.md

 4. Type import euro_currency_converter as var

 5. Type var.desiredDate(dates) -> the dates value is represented by the string of the date (i the form '')

+## Update log
+V1 uploaded on 04/09/2020

+V1_01 uploadad on 04/10/20:
+Quick changes on script file regarding the function description.

 ---